bustlingbungus/SDL2_Boilerplate/README.md

 - A class that holds a SDL_Texture and a shared pointer to an LWindow.
 Member functions can be used to render the texture onto the window.
 Stores the dimensions of the texture.
 - Member functions allow creation of textures by loading an image from a provided filename, creating a texture from a string of text, and creating a texture of solid colour.
+    - On some systems there is a crash related to the `loadFromRenderedText` function, see the `Build Fix` section of this file.
 - Frees itself when creating a new texture, and in it's deconstructor, ensuring no memory leaks.
 - The 'render' functions can be used to either render the texture into a specified rect on the window, or to render the texture at an (x,y) coordinate, rendered to fill the texture's dimensions.
     - The 'render' member functions include more parameters for more rendering options.